 Migrating data from Elasticsearch to Yandex Managed Service for OpenSearch

 You can set up data transfer from Elasticsearch to Managed Service for OpenSearch indexes using Data Transfer.
-Proceed as follows:
+To do this:

 - Prepare your test data.